FAIR Buyer Guidance

 • How many appraisers should I compare before hiring?
 Compare at least two or three.
 Look at fee structure, specialty fit, sample report quality, and communication responsiveness before deciding.

 • Where do I find appraisers who answer these questions well?
-Start with the FAIR directory at fairappraisers.org/directory, which publishes fee-model statements, specialty areas, and USPAP status for each member.
-Or use the match service at fairappraisers.org/match to describe your situation and get routed to the right appraiser.
+Start with the FAIR directory at fairappraisers.org/directory, which publishes fee-model statements, specialty areas, and USPAP status where available.
+Or use fairappraisers.org/match to describe your situation and get routed.